 This reminds me of chapter one’s disclaimer.
 To paraphrase: The virtue possible to think, runs counter to the constant virtue.

-This is not to imply that we shouldn’t do, but rather do life more as the rest of Earth’s animals do life.
-Chapter 38 hints at this more sincere approach: Foreknowledge of the way, magnificent yet a beginning of folly.
-Live each moment, moment by moment.
+This is not to imply that we shouldn’t “do”, but rather just “do” life more as the rest of Earth’s animals “do” life.
+Chapter 38 suggests where we easily get off track, Foreknowledge of the way, magnificent yet a beginning of folly.
+Simply live each moment, moment by moment.

 Our need to control matters arises out of fear.
 Fear drives the need to control life.
 As fear is likely the core survival instinct, liberation from that urge is out of the question.
-Still, I find that it helps to admit that I am inextricably addicted to this urge, as I laid out in Free Willers Anonymous, p.420.
+Still, I find that it helps to admit that I am inextricably “addicted” to this urge, as I laid out in Free Willers Anonymous, p.420.
 Does that realization count as cultivating in oneself?
-In any case, I find that knowing neither I nor any living creature has free will allows me to be much more forgiving of both others and myself.
+In any case, I find that knowing neither any living creature nor I have free will allows me to be much more forgiving of both others and myself.
 (See also, Fear Rules, p.186)

 Okay, if this realization counts as cultivating in oneself, then I’m guilty, except for the fact that I had zero choice in the matter.
 If I had no choice, then I can’t take credit or blame for any cultivating that happens.
 “I” didn’t do anything.
 Can you see how nonsensical the notion of free choice is?
 Indeed, is it any more nonsensical than Christmas?
 Here we have a jolly fat man traveling in a sky-sled visiting every person on Earth doling out goodies once a year.
 Both myths are deeply held beliefs.
 The latter held by children, and the former by adults.
 Perhaps the cultivating in oneself myths are necessary replacements for the lost Christmas myths of early childhood.
 As Christ said, “For ye are all the children of God by faith in Christ Jesus”… or by faith in whatever myth we come to have faith in.